christinedraper/knife-topo/README.md

 ## Node Attributes <a name="node-attributes"></a>

-Each topology may have attributes that are set via an attribute file in a topology-specific cookbook.
-Each attribute file is described in an entry in the 'cookbook_attributes' array.
+Each topology may have attributes that are set on each node according to the attribute setting strategy.
+The attribute names and values are specified by priority ('default', 'normal', 'override').

 ```
 	"nodes": [
 		{
       "name": "buildserver01",
 			"normal":
 			{
 				"nodejs":